anthonydifuria/anthonydifuria.github.io/bio/index.md

 Most recently he worked as analyst and software developer for the project "Fragments of extinction" by David Monacchi.

-His work ranges from Sound Research, Sound Designer, programming, live electronics, Sound Installations, spatialization techniques, sound engineer and field recordings.
+His work ranges from Sound Research, Sound Designer, programming, live electronics, Sound Installations, spatialization techniques, sound engineer and field recording.

 ----